 Whether the result matches the timing of driving

-This is why continued training and case-by-case analysis matters.
+This is why continued training and case-by-case analysis matter.

 What To Do Next If You Were Stopped Or Arrested